 As humans, we crave interaction and approval of our tribes and families.
-I learned that it was about enjoying the time with others and resting in my off time, not painfully coutning the minutes before it was socially acceptable to go to the bathroom (for the third time this evening), and counting the hours until it was time to go.
-I learned the positive side, the love side, the side I was always afraid of, yet relied so heavily on.
+I learned that it was about enjoying the time with others and resting in my off time, not painfully counting the minutes before it was socially acceptable to go to the bathroom (for the third time this evening), and counting the hours until it was time to go.
+I learned the positive side, the love side, the side I was always afraid of, yet relied so heavily on upon.
 Why did I take such an adversarial position… with regards to talking to my grandma?

 I don’t want to have social anxiety, but I do.
 It comes with always being misunderstood and wishing I could explain.
 I cope by telling myself I’m a queen, and royalty doesn’t pay the game of feelings.
 That it’s always best to be diplomatic.
-It also helped to, you know, learn to explain (ha).
+It also helped too, you know, learn to explain (ha).

 One never knows what’s going on with another person.
-It’s important to listen to others.
+It’s essential to listen to others.
 If someone is trying to impart their wisdom on you, it shouldn’t be looked at as being imposing.
 Some people just want to help, just want to offer you something.
 They don’t want their interaction with you to be for nothing.

 To be human is to love, and love is pain, and to love anyone is to know that you will be hurt by them sometimes.
-Life is about forgiveness and truly allowing yourself to live in the happy moments, because eventually you will hurt, and those memories of yourself being happy is what you will cling to when you are in pain.
+Life is about forgiveness and genuinely allowing yourself to live in the happy moments, because eventually you will hurt, and those memories of yourself being happy is what you will cling to when you are in pain.
 The stronger your arms are, the harder you can cling, and the easier the pain will pass.
-Remember to be strong and you will never have to worry about the pain carrying you away.
+Remember to be strong, and you will never have to worry about the pain carrying you away.